NelsenEW/espdrone-clients/docs/raspberrypi.md

 ===============

 Try to pull-out and insert the Crazyradio.
-Then wait up to 10 seconds before you try to control the Crazyflie.
+Then wait up to 10 seconds before you try to control the Espdrone.

 If you see the LED on the Crazyradio blinking green, then it\'s connected.
-If it\'s blinking red it means that it cannot connect to the Crazyflie.
+If it\'s blinking red it means that it cannot connect to the Espdrone.

 Check logfile /tmp/cfheadless.log for messages